isomerpages/mlaw-corp/pages/eservices.md

 breadcrumb: E-Services
 ---
 **Maintenance Notice**<br>
-The following eServices will be undergoing scheduled maintenance from 27 April 2023 (Tuesday) 6:00pm to 10:00pm and will not be available during this period.
+The following eServices will be undergoing scheduled maintenance from 27 April 2023 (Thursday) 6:00pm to 10:00pm and will not be available during this period.

 Legal Services Authority<br>
 Exemptions(Singapore Bar/FPE)<br>